 The picture shows a black Labrador sitting beside a school group visiting the Dambusters memorial.
 The photographer claims the dog appeared just as the photo was about to be taken and refused to be shooed away.
 Once he snapped the picture, the dog disappeared and was never seen again.

 Ghost hunters who have visited the base say they’re convinced that the spirit of Digger still lingers by his grave and his master’s memorial.
 They cite cold spots that measure roughly the size of a dog, as well as late-night growls witnesses have heard outside Gibson’s former office.

-One of the oldest restaurants in Charleston, S.C., is haunted by a small pooch named Poogan.
+One of the oldest restaurants in Charleston, South Carolina, is haunted by a small pooch named Poogan.
 When the large Victorian house was converted into a restaurant in 1976, the owners left their dog behind, and Poogan, a neighborhood fixture, set up camp on the porch he’d always called home.
 The friendly pup greeted diners, and it was decided to name the restaurant Poogan’s Porch after its canine mascot.

 When Poogan died in 1979, he was buried beside his porch, and today, employees often report seeing the dog napping in his favorite spot.
 Some diners even claim they've felt Poogan’s ghost brush against their legs as he searches for table scraps.

 Local folklore says that this supernatural hound has been haunting the Hanging Hills of Connecticut near Hubbard Park for more than a century.
 The small black dog is described as friendly, but it’s said to make no sound and leave no footprints.

 According to the legend, to see the black dog the first time results in joy while a second sighting results in misfortune.
 Seeing the dog a third time is said to be a death omen, and at least six deaths have been blamed on the dog.